-

 Do I have to apply online?Hide

-Can I send my application by e-mail or mail?Hide
+Can I send my application by e-mail or by post?Hide

 We are sorry, but we can only accept applications through our online portal which is open from March 1 to June 15 (for a start in the winter semester).